smart-lty/nano-PEARL/README.md

 🚧 **Coming Soon**: More updates and features are in development!

+- [2025.10] 🔥 We release the source code of nano-PEARL.
+Any PR is warmly welcomed!

 ## 📦 Installation

 Our nano-PEARL is built based on [nano-vllm](https://github.com/GeeeekExplorer/nano-vllm), and the installation is almost same with nano-vllm (only need to additionally install `rich` for colorful log). 🎨